 2 tsp. cardamom seeds

-2 2-inch pieces of cinnamon sticks ( or 2 tbsp. broken pieces)
+4-inch piece of cinnamon stick ( or 2 tbsp. broken pieces)

 1 tsp. whole cloves